NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Obsidian Edge (True).md

 **Frequency** once per 10 minutes

-**Effect** Magma coats the sword blade completely before exploding from your weapon in a 15-foot emanation of fire and glass.
+**Effect** Magma coats the sword blade completely before exploding from your weapon in a @Template\[emanation|distance:15\] of fire and glass.
 Creatures in the area take 5d6 fire damage and 4d6 piercing damage with a DC 38 Reflex check save.

 *Source: Pathfinder Rage of Elements*
 *OGL*